Small Business Owners Across Mass. Express Frustrations Securing PPP Loans

 LYNn (CBS) – Soul City Yoga owners Sara Bailey and Shanel Anderson are 0-for-3 in trying to secure a Paycheck Protection Program loan.

-“We got a phone call this past Tuesday that we were once again not eligible and denied,” said Bailey.READ MORE: Mass.
-School Board Votes To Allow Education Commissioner To Begin In-Person Learning Plan
+“We got a phone call this past Tuesday that we were once again not eligible and denied,” said Bailey.READ MORE: Health Officials Stress Importance Of Continued COVID Testing

 They own yoga studios in both Lynn and Malden.
 They’re still hoping for any kind of assistance to stay afloat until the pandemic is over.